fluca1978/fluca1978.github.io/projects.md

-I did participate in the **CPAN Pull Request Challenge** 2015 and **Hacktoberfest 2016 and 2017**.
+I did participate in the **CPAN Pull Request Challenge** 2015 and **Hacktoberfest 2016, 2017 and 2018**.
 I really encourage anyone else in participating in projects like those because they can teach you a lot and your time will not be wasted onto a not-so-used piece of code.

-I co-founded and directed the **[Italian PostgreSQL Users' Group (ITPUG)](http://www.itpug.org)** and have actively organized almost all [PGDay.IT](http://www.pgday.it) events up to the 2016 edition, also introducing (not by myself)  the concept of *ITPUG Lab*.
+I co-founded and directed the **[Italian PostgreSQL Users' Group (ITPUG)](http://www.itpug.org)** and have actively organized almost all [PGDay.IT](http://www.pgday.it) events up to the 2016 edition, also introducing (not by myself)  the concept of **[ITPUG Lab](https://vimeo.com/82178862)**.

-As of December 2017 I also do little contributions to the **[Perl 6 documentation repository](https://github.com/perl6/doc)**.
+Since December 2017 I do little contributions to the **[Perl 6 documentation repository](https://github.com/perl6/doc)**.

 As of 2018 I do contribute to **[`pgenv`](https://github.com/theory/pgenv)** PostgreSQL version manager and installer.